 The University of Northern Colorado provides a variety of housing accommodations for students.
-On-campus accommodations are provided for approximately 3,000 single students in residence halls.
-One hundred university-owned furnished apartments are provided for married students during the academic year.
+On-campus accommodations are provided for approximately 3,150 single students in residence halls.
+One hundred universityowned furnished apartments are provided for married students during the academic year.
 Summer Quarter usage of residence hall facilities provides for an additional 280 units for families.

 Residence Requirements in Brief.
-Any undergraduate student enrolled for seven or more credits a term, summer included, is considered a student and is subject to the university housing regulations.
+Any undergraduate student enrolled, summer included, is subject to the university housing regulations.